bhauman/figwheel-main/docs/docs/compile_config.md

-As we noted before the `:none` level does not produce a single self-contained compiled artifact, but rather creates an artifact that loads all of the seperately compiled namespaces.
+As we noted before the `:none` level does not produce a single self-contained compiled artifact, but rather creates an artifact that loads all of the separately compiled namespaces.

 All the other levels (`:whitespace`, `:simple`, and `:advanced`) produce a single compiled artifact to the `:output-to` file.
 These are